 Rachel Crawford of Wolf Literary Services

-What she is seeking: Rach represents literary fiction and narrative nonfiction, with a particular interest in LGBTQ+ perspectives across topics.
-In nonfiction she is drawn above all else to lyrical writing and rigorous thinking, and is interested in climate change, nature, geopolitics, migration, pop culture, tech, and in works that might be defined as cultural anthropology—books that help us understand the world we live in now.
-In fiction, as well as work that engages with the above topics, she has a particular soft spot for social horror, literary fiction that flirts with genre, working class characters, and intimate novels that burrow deep into the brain of one captivating weirdo.
+What she is seeking: Rach represents literary and upmarket fiction and narrative nonfiction.
+In nonfiction she is drawn above all else to lyrical writing and rigorous thinking, and is interested in climate change, nature, ecology, geopolitics, migration, pop culture, tech, psychology, and in works that might be defined as cultural anthropology—books that help us understand the world we live in now.
+She represents select, expert-driven practical nonfiction.
+In fiction, as well as work that engages with the above topics, she is looking for horror—especially social horror, feminist horror, and folk horror—, literary fiction that flirts with genre, working class characters, and intimate novels that burrow deep into the brain of one captivating weirdo.
+She is particularly interested in LGBTQ+ writing across categories.

 How to contact: Rachel is now accepting queries via Query Manager.
 Please send a query letter, synopsis, and the first 20 pages of your manuscript (for fiction), or your full proposal (for nonfiction) through the form available here.